 There are really no risks involved with these treatments, whereas methods such as sclerotherapy can cause slight bruising and patients can sometimes have a reaction to the saline solution.
 We find lasers to be a better option on facial spider veins, where the skin is more delicate.
 Lasers also are faster and more efficient when treating larger groups of spider veins.

-Benefits of Laser Therapy for Spider Veins
+What are the Benefits of Laser Therapy for Spider Veins?

 Cutaneous Laser Therapy is a very efficient solution to superficial spider veins.
 This procedure has many benefits, include the fact that it is: